BzGEO/popn_genetics/refs_bz_annotated.md

 * Bennett Murray, S. 2017.
 [They Came to Belize, 1750-1810](https://www.amazon.com/They-Came-Belize-1750-1810-Compiled/dp/0806358408).
 Clearfield Company.
 Baltimore, Maryland.
 ISBN 978-0806358406.
 452 pp.
   * Includes information not just on the Bay colony (present day Belize), but also on the Mosquito Shore (located on the Caribbean coasts of present day Nicaragua and Honduras).
-  * Pp. 185-188: Includes information on the origins of the Flowers family, from their enslavement in the Mosquito Shore, and their relocation to the Bay colony in 1787 along with other settlers.
+  * pp. 185-188: Includes information on the origins of the Flowers family, from their enslavement in the Mosquito Shore, and their relocation to the Bay colony in 1787 along with other settlers.
-  * Pp. 368-370: Reproduces the minutes of the 6 June 1797 public meeting where the Flowers Bank negros cast the deciding votes in favor of remaining and fighting the eventual Spanish attack (and thwarted invation), which came in September 1798.
+  * pp. 368-370: Reproduces the minutes of the 6 June 1797 public meeting where the Flowers Bank negros cast the deciding votes in favor of remaining and fighting the eventual Spanish attack (and thwarted invation), which came in September 1798.

 * Bennett Murray, S. 2022.
 [600+ Wills & Administrations of Belize, 1750-1800s](https://www.amazon.com/600-Wills-Administrations-Belize-1750-1800s/dp/0806359447).
 Clearfield Company.
 Baltimore, Maryland.
 ISBN 978-0806359441.
 680 pp.
   * Includes information on the location of William Cherrington and Phoebe Flowers' home in southside Belize City.